kalaiyarasanayyappan/SportsClubManagementSystem/README.md

   # HOW to use the project

-  1. Initially we have to login to Sports club management site by using your credentials such as username and password.
+  1. Initially we have to login to Sports club management site by using your credentials such as Email and password.

   2. Add Sports - you can add the sports like cricket , football , volleyball , Tennis.
   3. Add Staff -  Add Staff for couching the players.